 If you hear me, please give me a call, your call is always welcome.

-I QSL 100% via the bureau, I also upload my log to LoTW and clublog more than once a week.
+I QSL 100% via the bureau, I also upload my log to LoTW, clublog and eQSL(AG) more than once a week.
 LoTW is a very good system to confirm QSOs, but we can use it for very limited awards, therefor I also exchange QSL cards simultaneously.

 Thank you for visiting my QRZ.com page and having read my short story.

-Ham radio is a great fun, enjoy !
+Ham radio is great , have fun !

 Narumi "Al" Kawai JA9APS/KF6G